Attractions in Long Beach California

 Rancho Los Cerritos Historic Site

-Rancho Los Cerritos was originally a Spanish land grant of 27,000 acres, but is still impressive at its present size of 4.7 acres.
+4600 Virginia Road Long Beach, California 90807 562-570-1755 Open to the public Wednesday - Sunday from 1 -- 5 (except on major holidays).
+Admission Free Rancho Los Cerritos was originally a Spanish land grant of 27,000 acres, but is still impressive at its present size of 4.7 acres.
 The complex includes an 1844 Monterey-Colonial two story adobe house (combining both Mexican and American architectural styles )and historic gardens. behave fun taking "Tea with Margaret Bixby."
 You'll enjoy a Victorian tea and find out about 19th century ranch life from "Margaret Bixby" in a living history presentation.

 The Pyramid

-This imposing edifice on the campus of California State University Long Beach, is one of only three pyramid-shaped buildings in the U.S. It is used for various functions including sporting events, conferences, weddings and filming for movies and commercials.
+1250 Bellflower Blvd.
+California State University Long Beach Long Beach, California 90840 562-985-4949 Admission Free to View This imposing edifice on the campus of California State University Long Beach, is one of only three pyramid-shaped buildings in the U.S. It is used for various functions including sporting events, conferences, weddings and filming for movies and commercials.

 Rancho Los Alamitos

-This historic site was part of a massive Spanish land grant in 1784 and today serves as a living history museum comprised of six agricultural buildings, working blacksmith shop, magnificent gardens and a rambling adobe ranch house built in 1800.
+6400 Bixby Hill Road Long Beach, California 90815 562-431-3541 Call for days and hours of operation Admission Free This historic site was part of a massive Spanish land grant in 1784 and today serves as a living history museum comprised of six agricultural buildings, working blacksmith shop, magnificent gardens and a rambling adobe ranch house built in 1800.

 California State University Long Beach

-Long Beach, California 90840
+1250 Bellflower Blvd.
+Long Beach, California 90840 562-985-4111 Call for additional information

 Long Beach Arena

-Used for conventions, exhibits and special events, this large arena offers 46,000 square feet of exhibit space plus seating for more than 13,500 people.
+300 E. Ocean Blvd.
+Long Beach, California 90802 562-436-3661 Call for additional information Admission Free to View Used for conventions, exhibits and special events, this large arena offers 46,000 square feet of exhibit space plus seating for more than 13,500 people.

 Naples Island

-A peninsula on the southern most tip of Long Beach.
+5437 E. Ocean Blvd.
+Long Beach, California 562-433-9595 Call for schedule of departures Admission Charged for Trip A peninsula on the southern most tip of Long Beach.
 Naples was patterned after the Italian city of the same name (with canals).
 Authentic gondolas glide along the waterways while spectators watch from the waterfront sidewalks.

 Signal Hill Farmers Market

-Weekly open-air market situated on a scenic grassy field features fresh fruits, vegetables, fresh herbs, , cut flowers, live orchids, farm fresh products, and baked goods.
+2701 Walnut Ave.
+Long Beach, California 90806 866-466-3834 Call for days and hours of operation Admission Free Weekly open-air market situated on a scenic grassy field features fresh fruits, vegetables, fresh herbs, , cut flowers, live orchids, farm fresh products, and baked goods.

 Gondola Getaway

-A romantic one-hour Alamitos Bay cruise on an authentic Italian gondola, complete with gondolier (who will croon upon request) and complimentary food basket.
+5437 E Ocean Blvd Long Beach, California 562-433-9595 Call for additional information Admission Charged A romantic one-hour Alamitos Bay cruise on an authentic Italian gondola, complete with gondolier (who will croon upon request) and complimentary food basket.

 Shoreline Pedestrian/Bicycle Path

-Alamitos Avenue to 54th Place
+Alamitos Avenue to 54th Place Long Beach, California Biking trail; Jogging path/track

 Pine Avenue

-Shop in the daytime or party at night within this trendy retail and restaurant district, with historicbuildings, shops and eateries.
+Between Ocean Blvd. and 3rd Ave.
+Long Beach, California Open Daily Admission Free Shop in the daytime or party at night within this trendy retail and restaurant district, with historicbuildings, shops and eateries.
 A sizzling nightlife takes over when the sun goes down.

 Earl Burns Miller Japanese Garden

-Admission Charged.
+562-985-8885 Tuesday - Friday: 8:00 a.m.
+3:30 p.m.,Sunday: 12:00 - 4:00 p.m.
+Holiday and Seasonal Closures: Winter: Mid December to the end of January Spring Break: The week before Easter Summer Holidays: The Fourth of July Fall: Thanksgiving Day through the following Sunday Admission Charged.
 However, there is no fee to visit the garden unless a public program is offered that day.
 On the Cal State University Long Beach campus, you'll find the quiet beauty of this large Japanese Garden.
 Enter through a tile roof gate modeled after one in Kyoto, Japan to another world.
 Explore a three-tiered Buddhist pagoda, wander the path in the White Birch Woods, and don't miss the ceremonial teahouse where you pass through the sliding shoji doors into another world.
 There's also a wonderful koi pond, bonsai gardens, waterfalls, and a "zigzag bridge": built to ward off evil spirits that, legend holds, can travel only in straight lines.

 Shoreline Village

-Quirky shops, souvenir stores and restaurants line this popular waterfront boardwalk, which also features a carousel and fun zone for kids, live entertainment, beautiful views of the city, and dynamite sunsets.
+419 Shoreline Drive Long Beach, California 90802 562-435-2668 Call for days and hours of operation Quirky shops, souvenir stores and restaurants line this popular waterfront boardwalk, which also features a carousel and fun zone for kids, live entertainment, beautiful views of the city, and dynamite sunsets.

 Californian

-This 145-foot replica of the C.W.
+419 Shoreline Village Drive at Pine Avenue Long Beach, California 800-432-2201 Call for days and hours of operation Admission Charged This 145-foot replica of the C.W.
 Lawrence is California's "Official Tallship."

 Long Beach Waterfront

-Enjoy a scenic bike ride along the trail
+54th Place and Ocean Blvd.
+Long Beach, California Admission Free Enjoy a scenic bike ride along the trail

 East 4th Street

-Shoppers looking to buy vintage clothes, furniture and other memorabilia from the 1950s up through the '70s will enjoy the many shops that span more than two-blocks on this popular, busy street.
+Long Beach, California Admission Free Shoppers looking to buy vintage clothes, furniture and other memorabilia from the 1950s up through the '70s will enjoy the many shops that span more than two-blocks on this popular, busy street.

 El Dorado Regional Park

-There are 3 fishing lakes, with pedal boats, and ducks that love to be fed.
+7500 East Spring Street Long Beach, California 310-570-1771 Open Daily from 7am - dusk Admission Charged There are 3 fishing lakes, with pedal boats, and ducks that love to be fed.
 There is an archery range (you must bring your own equipment) a model glider field, a Frisbee golf course (byo), playgrounds, and bike trails (byo).
 Steam train rides.
 (Is this a miniature train or full size.?
 Where does it go: around the park or elsewhere?